mzagorac/passport-local-strategy/README.md

 # Simple authentication using passport-local strategy

 Added Broadcast Channel API for communication between tags. \
-When user is logged in or logged out all open tags are notified and act accordingly.
+When user is logged in or logged out all open tags are notified and acts accordingly.